tethysplatform/tethys/docs/contribute/testing.rst

 The Python tests are located in the :file:`tests` directory at the root of the repository.
 The tests are organized into subdirectories based on the module they are testing.
 For example, tests for the ``tethys_apps.harvester`` module are located in the :file:`tests/unit_tests/test_tethys_apps/test_harvester.py` file.
 This pattern is used to make finding tests easier and should be followed when adding new test files.

+.. _contribute_testing_mocking:

 Mocking
 +++++++

 As unit tests, the Python tests should be focused on testing the smallest units of code possible.
 This means that you should mock out any external service dependencies that are not the focus of the test such as GeoServer or HTCondor.
-When the tests are run during the GitHub action checks, these services won't be avaialble.
+When the tests are run during the GitHub action checks, these services won't be available.
 The exception to this is the primary Tethys Platform database, which may be used in tests and will be available for checks (see below).

 The `unittest.mock <https://docs.python.org/3/library/unittest.mock.html>`_ module is used to create mock objects in place of services or third-party library objects.
 The mock objects can be used to simulate the behavior of the real objects and control the return values of methods.
 For example, to mock the ``requests.get`` function, you could use the following code: